djuang1/awsv4auth-extension/README.md

 2. Change the pom.xml groupId to match your organization id in your Anypoint Platform organization
 3. Deploy the connector to your [Exchange using Maven](https://docs.mulesoft.com/exchange/to-publish-assets-maven):  mvn clean -DskipTests deploy
 4. Consume connector in Anypoint Studio by downloading from Exchange.

+## Reporting Issues

+You can report new issues at this link https://github.com/djuang1/awsv4auth-extension/issues.